rtmigo/img2texture/README.md

 ### Four source images side by side

-The original image cannot be used as an endless background: the seams are visible.

 ![Source tiled](docs/1_orion_src_2x2.jpg)

+It cannot be used as an endless background: the seams are visible.

 ### Converted image